xavierchia/xavierchia.github.io/_posts/2020-08-18-rails-routes-actions-controllers-views.md

 permalink: rails-routes-controllers-views
 ---

-# Making sense of Ruby on Rails - Part 1: Routes, Actions, Controllers, and Views

 I recently decided that I want to learn Rails.
 Since everyone keeps raving about it, I used [Michael Hartl's Rails Tutorial](https://www.railstutorial.org/).
 While the tutorial was helpful, I felt as if something immensely important was missing from it.